What is ‘Ingress Protection’ rating?

-Duty Cycle: Motors
+Duty Cycles for Motors

 Average Daily Operating Time ISO/FEM (hours per day) |